 UoW Tauranga Campus Wins Top Australasian Award

-The University of Waikato Tauranga Campus scooped a top award for its innovative learning environment design at an Australasian awards ceremony last week.
+The University of Waikato Tauranga Campus scooped up a top award for its innovative learning environment at the Learning Environments Australasia Awards last week.

-The Tauranga Campus, designed by Aotearoa New Zealand leading architecture practice, Jasmax, working in collaboration with the University of Waikato and its community partners, won the New Construction / Entire New Educational Facility Category at Learning Environments Australasia’s 12th Annual Awards for Excellence in Educational Facilities.
+The Tauranga Campus, designed by Jasmax working in collaboration with the University of Waikato and its community partners, won the New Construction / Entire New Educational Facility Category Award.
 The project won the prestigious honour from a highly competitive shortlist of buildings from New Zealand, Australia, and Singapore.

 Learning Environments Australasia is the peak body advocating for quality and innovation in learning environments to enhance student outcomes.
-They seek to raise awareness of the essential interplay between space design, pedagogy, and technology.
+It seeks to raise awareness of the essential interplay between space design, pedagogy, and technology.
 The awards showcase architects and educators working together to produce inspiring educational facilities.

 “The partnership between Jasmax, the University of Waikato and the team of cultural artists and advisors was integral throughout the project.
 The partnership informed the conceptual and educational innovations for the project, delivering on the University’s aspiration for an educational facility that speaks to local heritage and cultural identity, becoming a changemaker, and lifting the uptake of tertiary education for all of the community in the region.”